insafhamdi/Plant-disease-detection/README.md

 ## Deep Learning Model

-The core of this project is a 9-layer convolutional neural network model, designed to efficiently classify images into different categories of leaf diseases.
-The model was trained using TensorFlow and Keras.
+The core of this project involves two 7-layer convolutional neural network models, designed to efficiently classify images into different categories of leaf diseases.
+The models were trained using PyTorch.

 ### Architecture